Obarun/66/doc/66-upgrade.md

 - Fixed the resolution of the source frontend file in a module's resolve file for a service.
 - Prevented crashes when encountering an empty field in a seed file.
 - Corrected parsing errors when an unknown key is found at the end of the frontend file.
-- The 66 tree status command now only displays services associated with a specific tree.
+- The `66 tree status` command now only displays services associated with a specific tree.
+- Fixed behavior of the `-l` option at execl-envfile program.
+- Always deal with logger at disable time.

 ---